hrsh7th/cmp-emoji/README.md

 #### insert (type: boolean)

-Speficy emoji should be insert or not.
+Specify whether emoji should be inserted or not.

 Default: `false`